Fall Novel Writing Workshop

 Head on home to work on your novel!

-Tuesday and Wednesday additional information:
+Friday and Saturday additional information:

 Your class will meet either in the morning or the afternoon.
 When your class is not in session, you are free to audit another class or use your free time to write, enjoy the grounds, or sit on the patio and porches to talk with fellow writers and enjoy the beautiful view.
 One day your class will meet in the morning and the other day in the afternoon so that everyone has a chance to experience the mountain at all times of the day.